Formatting Text

 FONTS = {}

-The keys to this dictionary will be size/weight/style triples, and the values will be Font objects.Actually, the values are a font objects and a tkinter.Label object.
-This dramatically improves performance of metrics for some reason, and is recommended by the Python documentation.
+The keys to this dictionary will be size/weight/style triples, and the values will be Font objects.Actually, the values are a font object and a tkinter.Label object.
+This dramatically improves the performance of metrics for some reason, and is recommended by the Python documentation.
 We can put the caching logic itself in a new get_font function:

-def get_font(size, weight, slant):
+def get_font(size, weight, style):

-key = (size, weight, slant)
+key = (size, weight, style)

 if key not in FONTS: